Sky Calendar

 WELCOME TO YOUR PRIVATE SKYWATCHING EXPERIENCE IN COONABARABRAN, NSW

 Coonabarabran is famous for having some of the most spectacular views of the night sky in the Southern Hemisphere.
-On site we have 2 state of the art telescopes and a projector which our knowledgable team use to run sky-shows for guests.

 SKY CALENDAR